Versoblanco/syllabicator/README.md

 ## Installation

-At the moment it is only available as a simple function.
-Hopefully, it will be shortly available in the Python Package Repository.
+At the moment it is only a simple function.
+Hopefully, it will be shortly available in the Python Package Repository and with some kind of user interface.
 At the moment you can just clone/ copy / download the files and import them for your proyect.

 Please, check first [license compatibility](https://www.gnu.org/licenses/license-list.html#GPLCompatibleLicenses)